markvanderloo/tinytest/pkg/README.md

 #### Test functions

-The syntax of test functions closely resembles that of [testthat](https://CRAN.R-project.org/package=testthat).
-The main difference is that the first argument is the _desired_, and the second argument is the _current_ value.
+The syntax of test functions resembles that of [testthat](https://CRAN.R-project.org/package=testthat).
+For expectations comparing two results, the first argument represents the _observed_ value while the second argument represents the _desired_ value.

 |Function                     | description                                   |
 |-----------------------------|-----------------------------------------------|